Ichi the Killer (film)

-Ichi the Killer (殺し屋１) is a 2001 Japanese comedy horror action-crime film directed by Takashi Miike, written by Sakichi Sato, based on Hideo Yamamoto's manga series of the same name, and starring Tadanobu Asano and Nao Omori.
-Omori portrays the title character, a psychologically damaged man who is manipulated into assaulting or killing rival faction members of feuding yakuza gangs while being pursued by a sadomasochistic enforcer (Asano).
+Ichi the Killer (殺し屋１) is a 2001 Japanese yakuza splatter film directed by Takashi Miike, written by Sakichi Sato, and starring Tadanobu Asano and Nao Omori.
+Based on Hideo Yamamoto's manga series of the same name, its plot follows a psychologically damaged man who is manipulated into assaulting or killing rival faction members of feuding yakuza gangs while being pursued by a sadomasochistic enforcer.

-The film has garnered controversy due to its graphic depictions of violence and cruelty, and has been banned in several countries.
+The film has garnered controversy due to its graphic depictions of violence and cruelty and was subject to censorship in several countries.